 from The Joint Commission.

 The Center for Circulatory Support earned the Gold Seal of Approval® for health care quality on April 10, 2008, and was one of the first centers to be awarded Disease-Specific Care Certification for Advanced Ventricular Assist Devices by The Joint Commission.
-Recertification by the Joint Commission was received in March 2010.
+Recertification by the Joint Commission was received in March 2010 and February 2012.

 To earn this distinction, a disease management program undergoes an extensive, unannounced, on-site evaluation by a team of Joint Commission